Reverse-Universe/SAS/aggregate/README.md

 ## number of visits
 For outpatient clinics,  since outpatients have to go to register before going to the doctors and seeking for consultations, each time a patient goes to outpatient clinics and foots the bills, he will receive two bills — one for registration, and the other for expenditures on medical treatment (in some situations, expenditure bill could be divided into small ones).
 The hospitals then document each bills for an online database, and use a specific variable (called `reg_or_medi`) to distinguish whether a record in database refers to the bill for registration or medical treatment.
 Specifically, '1' for registration and '2' for medical treatment.

 Therefore, we can create a new variable called `number_of_visits`.
-Since each time a patient goes to the hospital, he will only receive one registraion bill, so we could let the `number_of_visits` variable marked by 1.
+Since each time a patient goes to see the doctor, he will only receive one registraion bill, so we could let the `number_of_visits` variable marked by 1.

 <pre>
 if reg_or_medi='1' then number_of_visits=1;